arcus/education_modules/sql_basics/sql_basics.md

 * Khan Academy's [Introduction to SQL](https://www.khanacademy.org/computing/computer-programming/sql) is high quality and easy to learn from.

 * Tutorials Point has some helpful documentation you may want to check out [about the basic types of operators available for use in a SQL query](https://www.tutorialspoint.com/sql/sql-operators.htm).

+* Enjoy learning with real-life, consequential examples?
+You might enjoy [Select Star SQL](https://selectstarsql.com/), a free interactive book that allows you to run queries against real-world death row data.

+* Prefer a game?
+The fun and engaging [SQL Murder Mystery](https://mystery.knightlab.com/) might help you hone your skills.

 ## Feedback
 @feedback